chr1swallace/coloc/README.md

 analysis of two potentially related phenotypes, to ask whether they share common genetic causal variant(s) in a given region.

+## susie branch

+This is a development branch of coloc.
+User beware!
+If you get strange answers, it could be a bug in my code.
+Please let me know, and send me enough information to try and track it down.
+A working example with a slimmed down dataset is a great help.

+This supercedes previously published version 4 by using the [SuSiE](https://stephenslab.github.io/susieR/index.html) approach to deal with multiple causal variants rather than conditioning or masking.
+See
+> Wang, G., Sarkar, A., Carbonetto, P., & Stephens, M. (2020).
+A simple new approach to variable selection in regression, with application to genetic fine mapping.
+Journal of the Royal Statistical Society: Series B (Statistical Methodology). https://doi.org/10.1111/rssb.12388 for the full SuSiE paper.

 ## version 4